-The Orthopedic Trauma Program at our hospital focuses on immediate treatment, care, and recovery from bone fractures and infections.
-Because serious orthopedic injuries often require both immediate care and follow-up surgeries, treatment may involve the placement of internal plates, screws, and rods, or the use of external fixators to help keep the patient’s bones aligned in the correct position while the body heals.
+The Orthopaedic Trauma Program at our hospital focuses on immediate treatment, care, and recovery from bone fractures and infections.
+Because serious orthopaedic injuries often require both immediate care and follow-up surgeries, treatment may involve the placement of internal plates, screws, and rods, or the use of external fixators to help keep the patient’s bones aligned in the correct position while the body heals.

 Although some complex fractures may benefit from care by a trauma specialist, not all fractures need such specialized care.
 At Cedars-Sinai Marina del Rey Hospital, we use both non-surgical and surgical treatments for trauma injuries depending on the condition of the patient.

 Orthopaedic trauma involves serious injury to the body’s bones and joints and may result in improper healing and bone infections if not properly treated.
 These injuries commonly result from motor vehicle accidents, falls, sporting activities, and occupational accidents.

-The orthopedic trauma department specializes in problems related to the bones, joints, and soft tissues of the entire body following trauma.
+The orthopaedic trauma department specializes in problems related to the bones, joints, and soft tissues of the entire body following trauma.
 The main goal is proper healing of the fractures, as well as restoring the anatomic alignment of the joints to achieve the maximum function of the injured body part.

-The specialists of the Orthopedic Trauma group at Cedars-Sinai Marina del Rey Hospital have the unique expertise and training to treat a wide range of orthopedic injuries.
+The specialists of the Orthopaedic Trauma group at Cedars-Sinai Marina del Rey Hospital have the unique expertise and training to treat a wide range of orthopaedic injuries.
 Our physicians use many cutting-edge techniques including minimally invasive surgery and advanced external fixation.

 Some of the procedures our surgeons perform include: